Angel of the North

 A. Statues are often cast in bronze, but that would not have been strong enough to withstand the wind loads on this exposed site.

 Steel was chosen instead, but continually re-painting it, or using stainless steel would have been too expensive.

 For that reason Cor-ten steel (an alloy of steel and copper) was used.
 This material develops a rusty patina which protects the structure from further corrosion and provides an attractive finish that requires very little maintenance.

 Q. Is the Angel of the North in Newcastle?

 Q. What gender is the Angel of the North?

 A. There are no obvious male or female features, so you can imagine whichever gender you like.
-However, Antony Gormley, the artist who created the sculpture, designed the body of the Angel as a scaled-up version of his own body, so perhaps it's male.
+However, Antony Gormley, the artist who created the sculpture, designed the body of the Angel as a scaled-up version of a cast of his own body, so perhaps it's male.

 Q. Is the Angel of the North lit up at night?

 A. No. Although it has been lit for special occasions such as its installation in 1998 and on its 10th birthday.